TaydenBehunin/TaydenBehunin/README.md

 ### Hi there 👋

 🔭 I’m currently working on graduating from the Bloomtech program
+- 🔭 I’m currently working hands-on to contribute to Data Science and Machine Learning projects!
-- 🌱 I’m currently learning ETL, Portuguese
+- 🌱 I’m exploring ETL, Portuguese
-- 🤔 I’m looking for help with data engineering
+- 🤔 I’m always open to discussing carrer opurtunities in Data Engineering
 - 💬 Ask me about golf or snowboarding!